ordina-jworks/ordina-jworks.github.io/_posts/2019-08-18-Securing-Web-Applications-With-Keycloak.md

 ---

 > Gone are the days when we had to write our own login mechanisms and permission systems.
-This article is about how we can hook up our applications to an Identity and Access Management (IAM) framework such as Keycloak in a secure way.
+This article is about how we can hook up our applications to an Identity and Access Management (IAM) solution such as Keycloak in a secure way.

 # Table of contents
 * [Why Keycloak as Authentication Server](#why-keycloak-as-authentication-server)